Thank you for your interest in submitting your Dash app to the Plotly Explore Page platform, visited by thousands of Dash users daily.

 - App content and results should be easy to access (we discourage requiring log-ins or uploading data as a precursor to seeing the full app).

-The Plotly Example Apps team will review the apps submitted and update this post with the names of the apps that have been selected.
+The Plotly Explore Page team will review the apps submitted the first week of July and update this post with the names of the apps that have been selected.

 Happy Dash app building!